ajtuss/cinematics/README.md

 # Cinematics

-Cinematics is a simple REST microservice to store information about movies and images to them.
+Cinematics is a simple REST microservice to store information about movies and images of ones.
-It's built with Spring Boot, mongoDb.
-To store images this application using AWS S3 bucket.
+It is build with Spring Boot and mongoDb.
+To store images the application uses AWS S3 bucket.
-There is need to create bucket on AWS S3 to run this microservice.
+It is necessary to create bucket on AWS S3 to run this microservice.

-It can be built into a single jar file using Gradle or using docker containers.
+It can be build into a single .jar file using Gradle or using docker containers.
 The docker-compose script run also frontend application from [here](https://github.com/ajtuss/cinematics-gui) and seed the db with initial data.